jyotendra02/Delta/README.md

 #Delta batch for Full Stack Development
-this is repo where i put codes of Full stack web development
+This is Repo where I put codes of Full Stack Web Development

 Topics:
+1.